EvgSkv/logica/README.md

 *   you use SQL, but feel unsatisfied about its readability, **or**
 *   you want to learn logic programming and apply it to processing of Big Data.

-Support more SQL dialects and engines is coming in the future.
+Support for more SQL dialects and engines is coming in the future.

 ## I have not heard of logic programming.
 What is it?